 Christmas 2022: 24 data-driven festive facts and statsBy Will Lord on December 1, 2021

-Data analytics.
-Decision Intelligence.
+Data.
 AI.
+Machine learning.
 Not exactly the most festive topics in the world, right?
 WRONG!

 Here at Peak we’re all about doing great things with data and, let’s face it, things don’t get much greater than Christmas.
 To celebrate advent and the annual countdown to the holidays, we’ve decided to share some of our favorite festive facts and stats, one a day, to show just how handy data can be…